25

 When taking your dog to walk it is considered polite to pick up the dog's waste and take it to the nearest waste container.
 Carrying small waste bags (preferably biodegradable) for this purpose is advisable.

-• Smoking is not allowed indoors in cafes, restaurants, hotels, and other public buildings.
-If a restaurant has outdoor terrace, usually it is divided to sections for smokers and non-smokers.
+• Smoking is not allowed indoors in public tansport vehicles, cafes, restaurants, hotels, and other public buildings.
+If a restaurant has an outdoor terrace, it is usually divided to sections for smokers and non-smokers.
 Smoking is usually allowed outdoors – for example children’s playgrounds and some outdoor event areas being the exception.
 You must be 18 years of age to buy cigarettes or cigarette related products.

 Alcoholic drinks (max.
 5,5 %) can be bought from kiosks and grocery stores between 9 a.m. and 9 p.m.
 Alcoholic drinks stronger than 5,5 % can be bought only from Alko, which has the monopoly in Finland.
 Alkos are closed on Sundays and public holidays.
 You must be 18 years of age to buy alcoholic drinks of max.
 22 %.
 You must be 20 years of age to buy alcoholic drinks of stronger than 22 %.
 Providing alcohol to minors is illegal.
 On request you must be able to prove your age with a legal document.
 The age limits apply also in restaurants.
 Bringing your own alcoholic drinks to restaurants is not allowed.